Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Model Formulation

-The sequential inventory replenishment aspect of the model contains $ T $ planning periods.
-In the first period $ t= 0 $, the initial resource level $ R_0 = 0 $.
-In the last period $ t= T $, no replenishment decision is made and the remaining inventory $ R_T $ is either worthless or charged a disposal cost (controlled by a parameter $b \ge 0$).
-Let $\{W_t\}$ be an exogenous information process which may contain information regarding past patients and demands, current weather conditions, or other dynamic information related to the public health situation.
-The state of $W_t$ influences the distribution of the attributes $\boldsymbol{\xi}_t$ and the requests $\mathbf{A}_t$.
+The sequential inventory control aspect of the model contains $T$ planning periods.
+In each period, there are two decisions to be made: the replenish-up-to level and the dispense-down-to level.
+In the first period $t=0$, the initial resource level $R_0=0$.
+In the last period $t=T$, no decision is made and the remaining inventory $R_T$ is either worthless or charged a disposal cost (controlled by a parameter $b\ge 0$).
+Let $\{W_t\}$ be the aforementioned exogenous information process, which may contain information regarding past POD demands, current disease trends, or other dynamic information related to the public health situation.
+As discussed above, the information state $W_t$ influences the distribution of the attributes $\Xi_{t,i}$ of the arriving PODs for sub-periods $i=1,2,\ldots,n$ of the lower-level problem in period $t$.
 We assume that $W_t$ takes values in a finite set $\mathcal W$ and that it is a Markov process.